Fragments

 The Cloud Next Door: Investigating the Environmental and Socioeconomic Strain of Datacenters on Local Communities

-The Cloud Next Door (Ngata et al.) is a short and relatively accessible paper (especially by academic standards) authored by an MIT undergraduate, examining the environmental and socioeconomic impacts of data centres on local communities.
+The Cloud Next Door (Ngata et al.) is a short paper authored by an MIT undergraduate, examining the environmental and socioeconomic impacts of data centres on local communities.
 Most discourse on data centres focuses on global or systemic effects: energy consumption, water use, and emissions.
-Far less attention is…
+Far less attention is paid to what happens at the community…

 -